Yoshiko Sakuma | 佐久間善子

-I did my master at Imperial College London, supervised by Dr. Henock Taddese and collaborated with the Imperial Clinical Trials Unit.
-I got my bachelor degree at International University of Health and Welfare.
+I completed my MPH at Imperial College London (Global Health Stream), supervised by Dr. Henock Taddese and collaborated with the Imperial Clinical Trials Unit.

 profile photo